 Rigney, D 1997, Moving the boundaries and undoing restrictions, Cavendish Publishing Company, London.

-Hemming, S, Rigney, D, Bignall, S, Berg, S & Rigney, G 2019, 'Indigenous nation building for environmental futures: Murrundi flows through Ngarrindjeri country', Australasian Journal of Environmental Management, vol. 26, no. 3, pp. 216-235.View/Download from: UTS OPUS or Publisher's site
+Hemming, S, Rigney, D, Bignall, S, Berg, S & Rigney, G 2019, 'Indigenous nation building for environmental futures: Murrundi flows through Ngarrindjeri country', Australasian Journal of Environmental Management, vol. 26, no. 3, pp. 216-235.View/Download from: Publisher's site

 Bignall, S, Hemming, SJ & Rigney, DM 2016, 'Three Ecosophies for the Anthropocene: Environmental Governance, Continental Posthumanism and Indigenous Expressivism', Deleuze Studies, vol. 10, no. 4, pp. 455-478.View/Download from: Publisher's site

 Bignall, S, Rigney, D & Hattam, R 2016, '‘Colonial Letters Patent and Excolonial Responsibility: Forgetting, Counter-Memory and Mnemonic Potentiality’', Borderlands e-Journal : New Spaces in the Humanities, vol. 14, no. 2, pp. 1-23.

 Vivian, A, Jorgensen, M, Bell, D, Rigney, DM, Cornell, S & Hemming, SJ 2016, 'Implementing a Project Within an Indigenous Research Paradigm: The Example of Nation Building Research', Ngiya: Talk the Law, pp. 47-74.